cristianve/BinanceAPI-Stochastic-RSI-MACD-Strategy/README.md

 # Binance API 🎮

+# Objectives

-Try to integrate with Binance API to try simple action like sell/buy via python (PyCharm IDE).
+1- Try to integrate with Binance API to try simple action like sell/buy via python (PyCharm IDE).

+2- Make some simple strategy and run with real funds.

 # Python install